HewlettPackard/swarm-learning/examples/README.md

 ## Multi-node examples:
 These examples are designed to run in about 8 to 10 machines and demonstrate the use of multiple configurations of the Swarm Learning framework.

     1. mnist: It runs decentralized training on MNIST dataset for digit classification using TensorFlow and PyTorch.
     2. CIFAR-10: It runs decentralized training on CIFAR-10 dataset for image classification using TensorFlow.

-    3. Credit card fraud detection: It runs decentralized training on structured Credit Card Fraud dataset for fraud detection using TensorFlow.
+    3. fraud-detection: It runs decentralized training on structured Credit Card Fraud dataset for credit card fraud detection using TensorFlow.

 See the README file for each example for brief instructions on running them.
 For a more detailed reference on the Swarm Learning platform and package, see [Readme](https://github.hpe.com/adc/swarm-learning-docs/blob/extgit/README.md)